guomics-lab/DDA-BERT/software/README.md

 DDA-BERT: a computational platform designed for data-dependent acquisition (DDA) proteomics analysis.

 ## Software
-The software and manual can be downloaded from the website https://guomics.com/software/DDA-BERT.
-On Linux, download the file from the release.
-DDA-BERT runs install-free and requires no additional configuration of the environment.
+The DDA-BERT executable and user manual are available at https://guomics.com/software/DDA-BERT.
+Run it directly without installation or additional configuration.

 ## Installation
 To use DDA-BERT from source, install Python and the required dependencies.